We are setting out plans to develop a London Mooring Strategy to address the unique challenges and opportunities of boating in the Capital.

-The Trust has been gathering information from various groups, including its Navigation Advisory Group, the London Waterway Partnership, national boating organisations and other key stakeholders.
+We have been gathering information from various groups, including its Navigation Advisory Group, the London Waterway Partnership, national boating organisations and other key stakeholders.
 A programme of workshops to engage customers and stakeholders was launched on 24 May 2016 at the Holiday Inn Camden Lock, where we gave a presentation about the strategy.
 We have produced a summary report and full workshop report of the discussions at the event.
 Further engagement is planned over the summer.
 If you'd like to join the stakeholder mailing list and get involved, please email firstname.lastname@example.org

-Last date edited: 7 September 2016
+Last date edited: 16 December 2016